mantidproject/mslice/README.md

 #### Warning

- Executing  `%run -m easy_install -- --user "matplotlib>=1.5.1"` on windows will not and may crash your PC!
+ Executing  `%run -m easy_install -- --user "matplotlib>=1.5.1"` on windows will not work and may crash your PC!